 August 1 2006 BMW drivers will soon be able to garage their cars by remote control and boost child safety at the same time.
 The prototype BMW Remote Park Assist allows drivers to stand beside their car while it parks itself in their garage.
 The car can be reversed from the parking place with the driver monitoring pedestrian traffic, removing the risk of reversing into children or pets.
 Vehicle guidance is controlled via the key fob and the car moves at 2.5 km/h, half walking speed.
 As soon as button on the key fob is released the car stops moving.
 Guidance is controlled via sensors and a special mirror mounted in the garage.
 The car is retrieved from its parking space in an exact reversal of the parking manoeuvre.
 Sensors detect obstructions and guide the car around them.
 BMW Remote Park Assist is ideal for restricted inner city parking spaces such as town house developments and apartment buildings.
 The prototype system was revealed in Munich at the BMW Innovations Day last month.

-« Back to BMW redefines Safe Parking
+Read the full article: BMW redefines Safe Parking